ray-project/ray/doc/source/rllib/rllib-offline.rst

         .checkpoint.path
     )

+In this example, you saved a checkpoint from an agent that has become an expert at playing ``CartPole-v1``.
+You use this checkpoint in the next example to record expert data to disk, which will later be utilized for offline training to clone another agent.

 Example: Record expert data to local disk
 -----------------------------------------
 After you trained an expert policy to play ``CartPole-v1`` you load its policy here to record expert data during evaluation.
 You will use
-5 ``OfflineSingleAgentEnvRunner`` s to collect in each rollout 50 complete episodes.
-In this example you store experiences directly in RLlib's
+``5`` :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner` s to collect in each rollout ``50`` complete episodes.
+In this example you store experiences directly in RLlib's :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects with no more than
-``SingleAgentEpisode`` objects with no more than 25 episode objects per Parquet file.
-Altogether you run 10 evaluation runs, which should result in 500 recorded episodes from the expert policy.
-You will use these data in the next example to train via Offline RL a new policy that should reach a return of 450.0 when playing ``CartPole-v1``.
+``25`` episode objects per Parquet file.
+Altogether you run 10 evaluation runs, which should result in ``500`` recorded episodes from the expert policy.
+You will use these data in the next example to train via Offline RL a new policy that should reach a return of ``450.0`` when playing ``CartPole-v1``.

 .. testcode::